-The primary locations for retail uses will be the Urban Growth Centre, Major Nodes and Community Nodes.
+The primary locations for retail uses will be the Downtown Core, Growth centres and Growth Nodes.
 Retail uses within these locations will be encouraged to contribute to a vibrant, mixed use environment and be developed in combination with residential and office uses.

-Within Employment Areas, ancillary retail uses will be encouraged in order to provide services to local businesses and employees.
+Within Employment Areas, retail associated with Area of Employment permitted uses will be encouraged in order to provide services to local businesses and employees.
 New freestanding retail uses will not be permitted.

-Within Neighbourhoods, further retail commercial will be directed to lands designated Mixed Use.
-Retail uses will be encouraged to develop in combination with residential and office uses.
+Within Neighbourhoods, further retail and commercial uses will be directed to lands designated Mixed Use.
+Small scale retail uses will be encouraged to develop in combination with residential and office uses.